 The Cambridge CELTA is an internationally recognised teaching qualification for teaching English to speakers of other languages.
 It is recognised by the British Council and by a large number of employers and governments worldwide.

 As a teacher trained by St Giles you will have acquired your new skills with one of the industry's most respected and longest established English language schools.
 In order that we can offer you all the support you need, our CELTA groups have a maximum of 12 trainees.
-St Giles London Central and St Giles New York also offer a part-time CELTA course.
+St Giles London Central also offers a part-time CELTA course.

 Our CELTA trainees are of all ages and from all walks of life but candidates must be at least 18 years old.